810 S Wright

 Urbana, IL 61801

 Roderick Wilson is an Assistant Professor in the Department of History and the Department of East Asian Languages and Cultures at the University of Illinois.
-His research focuses on the intersection of people and their local habitats in early modern and modern Japan.
-His first book entitled Turbulent Stream: Environmental History of Japan's Rivers, 1600-1930 will be published by Brill in 2020.
+His research focuses on the intersection of people and their local habitats in Tokugawa and modern Japan.
+His first book entitled Turbulent Stream: Environmental History of Japan's Rivers, 1600-1930 will be published by Brill in spring 2021.
 He has also begun research for a second book about the social and environmental history of Tokyo.
 At the University of Illinois, he offers a variety of courses on the history of Japan, East Asia, and the environment.

 Ph.D., History, Stanford University